matehat/brewer.js/readme.md

 ### MIT License

-Copyright (c) 2012 Mathieu D'Amours
+Copyright &copy; 2012 Mathieu D'Amours

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation